"It is the glory of God to conceal a matter,

 When God created Adam, He placed him in the Garden of Eden, blessed him with unmerited dominion over it, and commanded him to work by tending and keeping it (Gen. 2:15).
 He also instructed him to “Be fruitful and multiply" (Gen. 1:24-31), effectively extending his blessing of dominion to his physical descendants.

 Likewise, when God creates each believer as a “new man” (Eph.
 4:20-24; 2 Cor.
 5:17; Gal.
 6:14; Col. 3:9-11), He grants him unmerited dominion over the Kingdom of God and commands him to work by tending and keeping it spiritually.
-He also instructs believers to “Be fruitful and multiply," thereby extending his blessing of dominion through the Good News to their spiritual descendants.
+He also instructs believers to “Be fruitful and multiply," thereby extending his blessing of dominion through the gospel (the good news) to their spiritual descendants.

-If Adam refused to work in the Garden of Eden, he would have died.
-Similarly, if we also refuse to work spiritually for the Kingdom of God by producing spiritual fruit, we too will die.
+If Adam refused to work by producing food in the Garden of Eden, he would have died.
+Similarly, if we also refuse to work for the Kingdom of God by producing spiritual fruit, we too will die spiritually.
 James 2:20 states, “But do you want to know, O foolish man, that faith without works is dead?"